HandBrake/HandBrake-docs/source/en/latest/technical/video-cq-vs-abr.markdown

 See, DVDs use lossy compression to squeeze down the raw video the studios use to make them -- sort of like a quality level of RF 20.
 It throws away detail.
-When !HandBrake uncompresses the video prior to conversion, the quality lost when the DVD was made is still gone.
+When HandBrake uncompresses the video prior to conversion, the quality lost when the DVD was made is still gone.
 When you use RF 0 quality with x264, you're telling it to losslessly preserve the decoded, uncompressed video feed, not to losslessly preserve the DVD.
 Both have the same picture quality, but the